Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies

 where the bar denotes an average over all $N_\side=16$ pixels in the northern \textit{ecliptic} hemisphere.
 We checked that we find qualitatively similar results for the northern \textit{galactic} hemisphere.
 Moreover, defining $\bar{T}$ as the average over both hemispheres (with the respective mask applied) does also not alter the results.

 As an example, in the top panel of Fig.~\ref{fig:low_northern_variance}, we show the foreground-cleaned $100\,\mathrm{GHz}$ map with the 1\% mask applied at $N_\side = 16$.
-The 1\% mask (and Planck common mask) are downgraded to $N_\side = 16$ as described in Sec.~\ref{sec:methods}, which enlarges the mask from $1.0\%$ ($25.6\%$) to $3.6\%$ ($45.5\%$).
+The 1\% mask (Planck common mask) is downgraded to $N_\side = 16$ as described in Sec.~\ref{sec:methods}, which enlarges the mask from $1.0\%$ ($25.6\%$) to $3.6\%$ ($45.5\%$).
 Moreover, we apply a mask that covers the southern ecliptic hemisphere. $\sigma_{16}^2$ is then simply defined as the variance of the unmasked $N_\side = 16$ pixels.
 The bottom panel of Fig.~\ref{fig:low_northern_variance} shows the pixel-value histograms of the same map.
 The variance on the northern hemisphere appears smaller than the one on the southern hemisphere.
-For comparison, we show a Gaussian distribution with mean and variance obtained from the Gaussian statistically-isotropic $\Lambda$CDM simulations (grey dashed).
+For comparison, we show a Gaussian distribution with mean and variance obtained from the Gaussian statistically isotropic $\Lambda$CDM simulations (gray dashed).